RobinLWilson/Project_4/README.md

 We want to explore the various factors that contribute to attrition, such as business travel, job roles, age, compensation, etc and identify which factors have the most significant impact.

 ### Identify Future Attrition
-Ideally we want to predict if an employee is going to leave in the future.
-This gives HR and management time to create incentives for high impact employees to remain with the company, thus reducing turnover costs.
+We want to predict if an employee is going to leave in the future.
+This information gives HR and management time to create incentives for high-impact employees to remain with the company, thus reducing turnover costs.

 ## Project Structure
 ### 1. Data Collection